-EDMONTON, May 15, 2013 /CNW/ - Seniors across the country will soon have new opportunities to use their leadership abilities, energy and skills to continue to make a difference in their communities through the New Horizons for Seniors Program (NHSP).
-The Honourable Tim Uppal, Minister of State for Democratic Reform and Member of Parliament for Edmonton-Sherwood Park, on behalf of the Honourable Alice Wong, Minister of State (Seniors), made the announcement today while speaking to members of the Alberta Caregivers Association.
+VANCOUVER, May 15, 2013 /CNW/ - Seniors across the country will soon have new opportunities to use their leadership abilities, energy and skills to continue to make a difference in their communities through the New Horizons for Seniors Program (NHSP).
+The Honourable Alice Wong, Minister of State (Seniors), made the announcement today while speaking to members of The Salvation Army in Vancouver.

 The Harper government is providing more than $33 million in funding for over 1 750 community projects across Canada that will lead to a variety of programs and activities for seniors.
 These projects were selected from the 2012-2013 call for proposals.
 Since its beginning, the NHSP has funded more than 12 200 projects in hundreds of communities across Canada.

-Minister of State Uppal also encouraged organizations that promote the well-being of seniors to take advantage of the upcoming 2013-2014 NHSP call for proposals for community-based projects.
+Minister of State Wong also encouraged organizations that promote the well-being of seniors to take advantage of the upcoming 2013-2014 NHSP call for proposals for community-based projects.

-This project is one of 223 community-based projects in Alberta and Saskatchewan that are collectively receiving almost $4 million dollars in funding over a 12-month period.
+This project is one of 265 community-based projects in British Columbia and the Northwest Territories that are collectively receiving over $5 million in funding over a 12-month period.

 The 2013-2014 NHSP call for proposals for community-based projects will be launched on May 22, 2013.
 Organizations may receive up to $25,000 in funding per year and must address one or more of the program's five objectives: volunteering, mentoring, expanding awareness of elder abuse, social participation and capital assistance.